Learning to Generate Better Than Your LLM: Theoretical Justification

 If the gradient update procedure achieves no-regret, i.e., $\epsilon_{\mathrm{regret}} \to 0$ as $T\to \infty$, \agg{} achieves the following guarantee; there exists $t\in [T]$, such that:

-When the guide policy is included in our policy class $\piref \in \Pi$, e.g., when we our LLM policy $\pi_\theta$ and our guide $\piref$ have the same GPT2 model architecture, then our $\epsilon_{\mathrm{class}}$ term is guaranteed to be non-negative.
-Furthermore, this term is positive when $\piref$ is not globally optimal with respect to its advantage function (e.g., $\max_{a} A^{\piref}(s,a)$ can be positive).
+When the guide policy is included in our policy class $\piref \in \Pi$, e.g., when our policy $\pi_\theta$ and our guide $\piref$ have the same GPT2 model architecture, then our $\epsilon_{\mathrm{class}}$ term is guaranteed to be non-negative.
+Furthermore, this term is positive when $\piref$ is not globally optimal with respect to its advantage function (i.e., $\max_{a} A^{\piref}(s,a)$ can be positive).
 Thus when $\epsilon_{\mathrm{regret}}\to 0$ (i.e., no-regret), \agg{} guarantees to learn a policy $\pi_t$ that outperforms the guide policy by a margin.
 This was originally confirmed empirically in \cite{sun2017aggrevated} and is also confirmed in our experiments.
-We show that even when fine-tuning GPT2 with GPT3 as the guide policy, i.e. $\piref\notin \Pi$, an \agg{} GPT2 model learns to outperform GPT3.
+With our SFT model with nucleus sampling as $\piref$, \agg{} learns a policy $\pi^t$ outperforming $\piref$. \looseness=-1